-Other non-marketable equity securities without readily determinable fair value in which the Company does not have a controlling interest or significant influence are recorded at their original cost and adjusted for observable price changes for identical or similar instruments less any impairment.
+Other non-marketable equity securities without readily determinable fair value in which the Company does not have a controlling interest or significant influence are accounted for under the measurement alternative method.
+Under this method, the investments are carried at their original cost, less any impairment and adjusted for observable price changes for identical or similar instruments.
 Marketable securities are carried at fair value with changes in value recorded in Consolidated Statements of Operations and Comprehensive Loss.